vybhav72954/Automated_Image_Captioning/README.md

 1. Start with changing the hardcoded paths in the python scripts.
 2. If yu want to train the Network yourself (GPU recommended), run the whole script.
-3. You can skip, Feature Extraction and Selection and Model training by downloading the reqired files.
+3. You can skip, Feature Extraction and Selection and Model training by downloading the required files.
 4. Comment out the code you wnt to skip.
 5. Classification Task is separately marked.
 6. For only classification, execute only those functions which are invoked during the task.
 7. Check Notebooks for an interactive example.
+8. Inception Model uses GloVe word vectors, see [this](Model/README.md), download  the file beforehand.

 #### Author
 Made by [Vybhav Chaturvedi](https://www.linkedin.com/in/vybhav-chaturvedi-0ba82614a/)